Brady passes Favre on NFL all-time passing list

 New England Patriots quarterback Tom Brady surpassed Brett Favre to move into third place on the NFL's all-time passing yardage list during Sunday's game against the Washington Redskins.

-Brady moved past Favre (71,838) with a 15-yard completion to Julian Edelman
+Brady eclipsed Favre (71,838) with a 15-yard completion to Julian Edelman with

-with 6:56 left in the third quarter.
-He entered the game with 71,575 and stood
+6:56 left in the third quarter.
+He entered the game with 71,575 and stood at

 --Field Level Media